 - (m) Inventories: Inventories are stated at the lower of cost or net realizable value.
 Cost of finished and semi-finished products includes all costs incurred in bringing inventories to their current location and state of manufacture and comprises raw materials, labor, an applicable amount of production overhead (based on normal operating capacity, but excludes borrowing costs) and packaging.
 The cost of raw materials and finished goods is determined based on the weighted average method.
 Net realizable value for finished goods is the estimated selling price in the ordinary course of business, less estimated costs of completion and the estimated costs necessary to make the sale.
-The net realizable value for raw materials is the estimated replacement cost in the ordinary course of business. - (n) Accounts Receivable Credit and Collection: The Group has established criteria for granting credit to customers, which are generally based upon the size of the customer's operations and consideration of relevant financial data.
-Business is generally conducted with such customers under normal terms with collection expected within sixty days after shipment.
-At each financial position date, all potentially uncollectible accounts are assessed individually for purposes of determining the appropriate allowance for doubtful accounts.
-The balance of such allowance for doubtful accounts is appropriately adjusted by recording a charge to the consolidated statement of profit or loss of the reporting period.
-Any amount written-off with respect to customer account balances is charged against the existing allowance for doubtful accounts.
-It is the Group's policy not to write-off an account until all possible legal action has been exhausted. - (o) Cash and Cash Equivalents: The Group considers time deposits and other highly liquid investments with original maturity of three months or less, to be cash equivalents.
+The net realizable value for raw materials is the estimated replacement cost in the ordinary course of business. - (n) Cash and Cash Equivalents: The Group considers time deposits and other highly liquid investments with original maturity of three months or less, to be cash equivalents.